 Love interior design?
 Don’t love the giant black rectangle in your living room?
-Meet Samsung’s The Frame TV.
+Meet Samsung’s The Frame TV, the TV that looks like a painting.
 Since you are reading a decorating blog, chances are you already know all about it.
 This marvel of design and technology has been on my wishlist for years since it was first released in 2017, so I was giddy to finally purchase one when the newest model dropped.
 The 2022 Frame TV has a new anti-glare matte display, so it looks even more like a beautiful piece of artwork.
-Now that we have lived with it for a few months, I wanted to write a Frame TV review in case you have been considering it for your home!
+Now that we have lived with it for a few months, I wanted to write an honest Frame TV review in case you have been considering it for your home!

-Before I get to the review, here are some photos of the 2022 Frame TV in our space.
+Before I get to the review, here are some photos of the 2022 Frame TV in our living room.

 And now for the review!
 For reference, the exact model that I purchased is the 65″ Class The Frame QLED 4K Smart TV (2022).
 I will be talking you through my thoughts on the design, tech features, and installation process.

 Frame TV Design